qnobletaylor/CSC-284-Homework/HW1/README.md

 This console program simulates a simple management system that might exist at a car
 rental company.
 The program allows a user to add different types of vehicles (car, truck, or motorcycle)
 as well as customizing the attributes of them.
-The three types are derived from a generic Vehicle
+The three types are derived from an abstract Vehicle
 class allowing for polymorphic behaviour and allows easier storing within the same datastructure.
 Lastly, the program allows the user to move created vehicles between two datastructures which
 signify a list of already rented vehicles and ones which are available for rental.